WICG/import-maps/README.md

 You could imagine a module import configuration format that only specified these things, or even only some subset (if we baked in assumptions for the others).

 This idea does not work for more complex applications which need scoped resolution, so we believe the full import map proposal is necessary.
-But it remains attractive for simple applications, and we wonder if there's a way to make theproposal also have an easy-mode that does not require listing all modules, but instead relies on conventions and tools to ensure minimal mapping is needed.
+But it remains attractive for simple applications, and we wonder if there's a way to make the proposal also have an easy-mode that does not require listing all modules, but instead relies on conventions and tools to ensure minimal mapping is needed.
 Discuss in [#7](https://github.com/domenic/package-name-maps/issues/7).

 ## Adjacent concepts